Knowledge Integration in Differentiable Models: A Comparative Study of Data-Driven, Soft-Constrained, and Hard-Constrained Paradigms for Identification and Control of the Single Machine Infinite Bus System: Differentiable Models

 \subsection{Physics-Informed Neural Networks}

+PINNs, in contrast, represent a \emph{soft-constrained} paradigm: they encode domain knowledge by penalizing violations of governing equations in the loss function, thereby encouraging---but not guaranteeing--- physical consistency.
 PINNs directly approximate the state trajectories $\xb(t)$ of the SMIB system by neural network functions $\hat{\xb}(t; \theta)$, where $\theta$ denotes the network parameters.
-PINNs enforce the SMIB dynamics by embedding the governing equations in (\ref{eq:smib-compact}) into the following mean squared error loss function:

 To ensure physical consistency, PINNs enforce the underlying SMIB dynamics by embedding the differential equations (\ref{eq:smib-compact}) directly into the training objective.
 The network is optimized by minimizing the following physics-informed loss function, which penalizes the residuals of the system dynamics at a set of collocation points: